 From North Carolina to the sacred land of the Comanche

 I’ve had an unconventional and happily venturesome career path and education.
 Volunteering to live with formerly incarcerated people was an important part of my life education, and so was hiking the Appalachian Trail after I graduated from Notre Dame.
 I moonlighted in forestry wetland restoration projects to pay for my law school education, experiencing firsthand the satisfaction of seeing old cutover fields reverted to wetland forests coursing with fish and waterfowl.
 But over the years I’ve seen those same fields hammered by climate change, which has been a call to action, and a significant motivator in my work with Citizens Climate Lobby and my current efforts as director of Creating Livable Futures, a project that finds its roots in discussions with E.O.
 Wilson and Barry Lopez.

 All of this builds on my background in promoting information literacy and access for the public good.
 For years I directed the Southern Historical Collection, the world’s largest archive pertaining to the history and culture of the American South, which drew me into digital forensics and the world of information science.
-I’ve developed backpacks for citizen-archivists and experienced another first recently when I applied for a patent/trademark on an heirloom apple variety that went missing for a century.
+I’ve developed backpacks for citizen-archivists and experienced another first recently for intellectual property held in an heirloom apple variety that went missing for a century.
 I am currently working with public media to produce a documentary about the lost apples of Texas, and have just finished writing a book on science and mathematics in the work of Cormac McCarthy for Bloomsbury Press.
 I’ve received grants from the NEH, the Mellon Foundation, the State Department/American Alliance of Museums, and National Geographic.

 In addition to publishing poetry and fiction, in the nonfiction realm, I am author or an editor of seven books on American literary and cultural history, eleven book chapters, and more than thirty published articles and reviews.